 Cardiopulmonary resuscitation, also known as CPR, is a widely known emergency procedure that is performed on patients who suffered from sudden cardiac arrests.
-Upon performing CPR, the set of chest compressions and rescue breaths help in providing the patient sufficient oxygenated blood for their brain thus delaying the occurrence of actual death.
+Naturally, we may ask when was CPR invented or who invented the procedure.
+Read on to find out more about the history of CPR and how it was developed.

 CPR is a lifesaving technique that took at least 273 years in the making.
 The geniuses behind this emergency procedure go by the names Dr. James Jude, Dr. Peter Safar, and James Elam.

 - Dr. James Jude, a young doctor working in Baltimore in the late 1950s, realized that when the pressure has been applied rhythmically as the heel of the hand is placed to the center of the chest; it could help in restarting the heart.
 This eventually led to the discovery of CPR.
 The American Heart Association formally endorsed the use of Cardiopulmonary resuscitation in the year 1963.
 Since then, the discovery of Dr. James Jude has already saved thousands of lives every year.

 - While the latter invented the use of chest compressions, Dr. Peter Safar and James Elam had invented the mouth to mouth resuscitation which is the second and last step in performing a full cycle of CPR.
 The two had rediscovered the other two steps in CPR: 1) The tilting of one’s head to open the patient’s airway and 2.)
 Mouth-to-mouth resuscitation could maintain healthy levels of breathing and provide sufficient air for the patient that is not breathing.